molnsona/cdn77_ukol/wasm-cache/README.md

 sudo docker compose ps
 ```
 ## Test
-Records in the cache have appended string at the of the body: "Hello from cache " + `req_counter`, `req_counter` is a global variable that is increased with every client request and therefore it is used to check that the body is returned from cache and stays the same for the whole duration of the record lifetime.
+Records in the cache have a string appended at the end of the body: "Hello from cache " + `req_counter`, `req_counter` is a global variable that is increased with every client request and therefore it is used to check that the body is returned from cache and stays the same for the whole duration of the record lifetime.
 If the body is returned from the server, not the cache, the string is missing.

 To test that the bodies are returned from the cache you can repeatedly call the command below.
-First time, the body will be normal and the followed times the body will have the appended string at the end.
+The first time, the body will be normal and the following times the body will have the appended string at the end.
 ```sh
 curl -s http://localhost:8000
 ```
-Listeners listen on ports 8000, 8001, 8002, 8003 and the size of the ring buffer is 3.
+Listeners listen on ports 8000, 8001, 8002, and 8003 and the size of the ring buffer is 3.

-The cache and keys map is dumped in the console each time the request is called so you can look at the console output and see how the cache is gradually filled with new records.
+The cache and a keys map are dumped in the console each time the request is called, so you can look at the console output and see how the cache is gradually filled with new records.

 To test the FIFO policy, you can call the command above with all different ports and look at the cache in the log console output, as shown in the example below.